lorenzetti-hep/lorenzetti/README.md

 ### Running with Docker

-If you take a look at the [Lorenzetti's DockerHub](https://hub.docker.com/r/lorenzett/lorenzett) you'll find two main images:
+If you take a look at the [Lorenzetti's DockerHub](https://hub.docker.com/r/lorenzetti/lorenzetti) you'll find two main images:

 * lorenzett/lorenzett:latest
-* lorenzett/lorenzett:sdumont
+* lorenzett/lorenzett:cluster

-We'll refer to the `latest` image as `base`, since `sdumont` inherits from it.
+We'll refer to the `latest` image as `base`, since `cluster` inherits from it.
 More details on how these images are generated [here](https://github.com/jodafons/lorenzetti/tree/master/docker), on the `docker/` directory.

 Our base image is meant for users that want to do a custom run on Lorenzett.
-If you're a first-timer, you'll want the `lorenzett/lorenzett:sdumont` image.
+If you're a first-timer, you'll want the `lorenzett/lorenzett:cluster` image.

-#### Using the *sdumont* image
+#### Using the *cluster* image

 ```
-docker run -v <output-path>:/output lorenzett/lorenzett:sdumont <args>
+docker run -v <output-path>:/output lorenzett/lorenzett:cluster -f PythiaGenerator/gen_zee.py -e 10 -j 10 -p 40 -o zee.reco.root -r reco_trf.py --bc_id_start -24 --bc_id_end 7 --ntuple physics --volume /output --seed 0
 ```

 For `<args>` information, see below:

 ```
-lorenzett_run.sh - Script for running Lorenzett through docker in an one-line script
+parser.sh - Script for running Lorenzetti cluster through docker in an one-line script

-./lorenzett_run.sh [arguments]

 Arguments:
 -h, --help                show this message
--f, --filter              chooses which type of event you're interested
+-f, --filter              chooses which type of event you're interested (example: PythiaGenerator/gen_zee.py)
 -e, --event               sets the desired number of events
+-j, --numberOfJobs        sets the number of jobs to run in the pythia generation phase.
+Each job will be generate n events.
--p, --pileup              sets the pileup average
+-p, --pileupAvg           sets the pileup average
 -o, --output              sets the output filename
+-r, --reco_script         sets the reco script (example: reco_trf.py)
 --bc_id_start             sets bc_id_start
 --bc_id_end               sets bc_id_end
 --ntuple                  sets the ntuple schemma (raw or physics)
+--volume                  The path where everything will be mount
+--seed                    The seed (Uses zero as default clock system)
+--enableMagneticField     Enable the magnetic field

 All arguments are required
 ```